Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 SEO optimizes for ranking in a list.
 GEO optimizes for inclusion in an answer.

 The signals are different.
-In SEO, you chase backlinks, keyword density, page speed, and structured data.
+In SEO, the targets are backlinks, keyword density, page speed, and structured data.
 In GEO, the signals are:

 • Citation authority: what sources does the AI trust and quote?

-• Entity clarity: does the AI have a clear, accurate understanding of what your brand is and does?
+• Entity clarity: does the AI have a clear, accurate understanding of what the brand is and does?

-• Content depth: do you have authoritative, specific content that an AI can draw on to describe you?
+• Content depth: is there authoritative, specific content that an AI can draw on to describe the brand?

-• Mention frequency: how often does your brand appear in the training data and web corpus the AI uses?
+• Mention frequency: how often does the brand appear in the training data and web corpus the AI uses?

-You still need SEO.
+SEO still matters.
 But SEO alone is no longer enough.

 Not all AI engines are equal, and buyers use different ones for different tasks: